nicholas-khoo/HDB-Resale-Flat-Price-Prediction/README.md

 ___3. Location___
 - BTO applicants must be prepared to accept that the ideal location of choice might not be awarded.

-- If applying to a good location, the applicant has to be prepared for it to be oversubscribed.
+- If applying to a popular location, the applicant has to be prepared for it to be oversubscribed.

-- The resale market offers more flexibility on the choice of location and purchaser can purchase from any location.
+- The resale market offers more flexibility on the choice of location.

 ___4. Lease Tenure___
 - New BTO flats have a fresh 99-year lease and the next generation (i.e. children of the purchaser) can continue to stay in the flat for the remaining duration.